mtkimmins/LTSDM_hack/PureBin/documentation.md

 * Display an accuracy assessment for each mutation choice
 * Make a way to alert me on my phone when consolidation is completed.
 * Suggest tie-breaker sample if even sampling
+* Option to read files to shortest length (show length)
 ___
 # Assumptions
 * All .bins are the same length